 A: Post Malone

-Thanks, Andrew, it was great getting to know you and Apples 2 Apples a bit better!
-If you’re interested in learning more about this week’s Vendor of the Week, reach them by email at email@example.com or give them a ring at (612) 339-0222, and be sure to follow them on Facebook and Instagram.
+Thanks, Andrew, it was great getting to know you and Apples 2 Apples Catering a bit better!
+If you’re interested in learning more about this week’s Vendor of the Week, reach them by email at [email protected] and be sure to follow them on Facebook and Instagram.

 For more on sustainable catering, check out this interview with Andrew discussing the topic in-depth, and to see more of our fabulous vendors, be sure to visit our Platinum Vendors page!
 Stay tuned for more Vendor of the Week features on our blog.